canyakora1/AWS-Cloud-projects-Zero-to-Hero/level-one/aws-account-creation.md

 Click "add MFA" to proceed

 ## Step four:
-Now you should havee MFA configured for the root account: :-)
+Now you should have MFA configured for the root account: :-)

 ![mfa-done](/level-one/images/configure-mfa3.png)